Bring this or any training to your organization

 BCS Foundation Certificate in Business Analysis Delivery Methods

 BCS Foundation Certificate in Business Analysis Course Information

 - Prepare for and pass the BCS Foundation Exam.

 - Analyse the development of a business strategy.

 - Identify costs, benefits, impacts, and risks for change in a business case.

 - pass mark is 65% (26 out of 40)

-- The BCS, The Chartered Institute for IT, offers this internationally recognized certification, enabling you to take your skills around the world.
-The four modules required to apply for this certification include one foundation level course, and three practitioner level courses:
+- The BCS, The Chartered Institute for IT, offers this internationally recognised certification, enabling you to take your skills around the world.
+The four modules required to apply for this certification include one foundation-level course, and three practitioner-level courses:

 - BCS Associate membership provides exclusive access to resources, content and opportunities that will enrich your career.